cvppa2023/cvppa2023.github.io/_pages/challenges_root_seg.md

 We will benchmark the methods considering **both binary and multi-class segmentation**, using the ground-truth annotations produced by expert plant biologists on the dataset provided in the evaluation phase. **Participants will have to submit only the multi-class segmentations, in standard `.nii.gz` format, for every frame of the test dataset keeping the same file name and only changing the extension.** We will then derive the corresponding binary segmentations for evaluation.
 Results will only be evaluated in the frames where our biologists provided annotations.

-Please submit your segmentation files for evaluation to: xxx@xxx.yy

 As roots are thin structures, classic segmentation metrics like Dice Score may not fully reflect the quality of the results.
 Thus, we will evaluate participants using two types of metrics: segmentation and skeleton based metrics.
 The segmentation metrics will be computed based on the segmentation masks provided by the participants.
 These segmentations will be skeletonized using Python’s scikit-image [skeletonize](https://scikit-image.org/docs/dev/auto_examples/edges/plot_skeleton.html "skeletonize") and then skeleton metrics will be computed.

-As for the segmentation metrics we will consider: *Dice Coefficient*, *Hausdorff distance*, and* number of connected components*.
+As for the segmentation metrics we will consider: *Dice Coefficient*, *Hausdorff distance*, and *number of connected components*.

 For the skeleton metrics we will consider skeleton *completeness* and *correctness* as discussed by [Youssef et al. (2015)](https://ieeexplore.ieee.org/document/7371256 "Youssef et al. (2015)"), and *main root*, *lateral root* and *total root length*, counted as number of pixels from the skeleton.

-We will release the testing dataset on xxxxx.
+We will release the testing dataset on a date to be announced.

+Please submit your segmentation files for evaluation to: to be announced.

 ## Additional Information